jeremyhahn/go-trusted-platform/README.md

     # Verifier
     make verifier

-After attestation completes, you should see a new `attestation` folder appear with something like this:
+After attestation completes, you should see a new `attestation` folder appear that looks something like this:

  ```
 .